What will it take to keep Washington’s ski areas open through this pandemic winter?

 It’s just one of many changes ski areas have undergone in the past year, in an effort to reopen without becoming vectors for a virus that has killed over 273,000 Americans and more than 2,800 in Washington state.
 But is it really possible to ski safely in a pandemic?

-“The bar of success is to open and stay open for the rest of the reason,” said Marc Riddell, West Coast director of communications for Vail Resorts, the parent company of Stevens Pass.
+“The bar of success is to open and stay open for the rest of the season,” said Marc Riddell, West Coast director of communications for Vail Resorts, the parent company of Stevens Pass.

 Ski areas’ compliance with health directives — and visitors’ willingness to go along with them — will make the difference between a full ski season or one that, like last year’s, is cut short.